MISP/misp-rfc/sightingdb-format/raw.md

 #### frequency

 Frequency is the number of time an Attribute is seen in average per day.
-As this field can introduced latence, its implementation is OPTIONAL.
+As this field can introduced latence, its implementation is **OPTIONAL**.

 #### manifold